sdvg/blog-posts/posts/tidy-mind-introduction.md

 At work I try to document most of the things in [Confluence][confluence] so it helps everybody 😇.
-But I have some notes about tickets I am working on (if I think about something related to my current ticket I write it down immediately, so it's out of my mind and before I forget.)
+But I have some notes about tickets I am working on (if I think about something related to my current ticket I write it down immediately, so it's out of my mind and I don't forget it.)
 But I also keep there some early ideas which are not yet ready to be discussed in the team, a list of lunch options around the office and a journal where I write down what I worked on every day.